Welcome to draft season — now get rid of them

 The NBA didn’t go for it.

-Thursday, the Spurs will be rewarded for winning 27 percent of their games by getting the privilege of drafting 7-foot-2 Frenchman Victor Wembanyama, who, like Bedard, could be a generational star.
+Thursday, the Spurs will be rewarded for winning 27% of their games by getting the privilege of drafting 7-foot-4 Frenchman Victor Wembanyama, who, like Bedard, could be a generational star.

 The Bulls could have tanked down the stretch to increase their odds of keeping their top-four-protected first-round pick this year.
 To call vice president of basketball operations Arturas Karnisovas noble for not doing so only makes sense in Draft World, where losing is winning.